tunjid/Tiler/readme.md

   val listItems: Flow<List<Int>> = tiledList.invoke(managedRequests)
     .map(List<List<Int>>::flatten)

-  fun fetchPage(page: Int) {
+  fun setCurrentPage(page: Int) {
     requests.value = page
   }
 }
 ```

 In the above, only 5 page flows are collected at any one time.
 4 more pages are kept in memory for quick resumption,
 and the rest are evicted from memory.
+As the user scrolls, `setCurrentPage` is called, and data is fetched for
+that page, and the surrounding pages.
+Pages that are far away from the current page scrolled are removed from memory.

 ### Use cases